aanis/30-Minute-Python/README.md

-# Python Tutorial in 30 Minutes
+# Python in 30 Minutes

 ## First Program